 Thank you for your interest in volunteering with our organization.
 Reuniting lost dogs is very rewarding, and creates happiness - not only for the dog and their family, but also for the people who help make it happen.
 That can be YOU!

-All you need is a computer or smart phone, which means you can volunteer from home during the hours that are convenient for you.
+All you need is a computer, which means you can volunteer from home during the hours that are convenient for you.
 We need responsible, detail-oriented people who can commit to volunteering on a consistent basis.
 Training is provided and required.
 Since our main method of communication is Facebook, volunteers must have a personal Facebook account and be prepared to participate in online training and communication with the team.

 Please take a few minutes to look over our website and Facebook page to learn a bit about us.
 Lost Dogs Florida is a registered 501c3 non-profit organization.
 All of our services are completely free.
 We are the Florida arm of Lost Dogs of America, a coalition of all 50 states working to reunite lost dogs.
 We post each listing to Facebook, Instagram, and Twitter, but we are more than just a posting service.
 It is our belief that providing effective advice on how to find a lost dog, or reunite a found one, is the key to success.

 We're proud to be partnered with Helping Lost Pets and PetFBI.
 The sites have merged their map-based, searchable database of lost and found pets making it the largest and oldest lost/found pet database.
 Pet FBI provides free flyers.
 All of these services are 100% free to the public and shelters.
 We're working to get all lost/found pets listed in one central database.
 Imagine how easy it will be when all listings (shelters and the public) are in ONE easly searchable place that is accessible 24/7.